-The COVID-19 pandemic is currently the seventh deadliest pandemic in the history of mankind (1).
-Since it was declared a pandemic by the World Health Organization (WHO) (2), the number of endoscopic procedures has decreased significantly due to the compliance of endoscopists with the recommendations made by several medical associations to slow down the spread of the SARS-CoV-2 virus (3-8).
-The current pandemic has had occupational, economic, academic, physical and mental health implications, for both the general population and specifically for endoscopists (9-12).
+The COVID-19 pandemic is currently the seven deadliest pandemics in the history of mankind (1).
+Since it was declared a pandemic by the World Health Organization (WHO) (2), the number of endoscopic procedures has decreased significantly due to compliance of endoscopists with the recommendations made by several medical associations to slow down the spread of the SARS-CoV-2 virus (3-8).
+The current pandemic has had occupational, economic, academic, and physical and mental health implications for both the general population and specifically endoscopists (9-12).

-The main goal of this study was to determine the professional, socioeconomic, physical and mental health consequences of the COVID-19 pandemic in three groups of endoscopists.
-The results obtained from Colombian endoscopists were compared with those of endoscopists from countries with similar economic conditions and health systems (South America), and also with endoscopists from a first-world country (Spain).
-A possible relationship between these implications and the outcomes derived from the pandemic in this population were evaluated.
+The main goal of this study was to determine the professional, socioeconomic, physical and mental health consequences of the COVID-19 pandemic in three groups of endoscopists by comparing the results obtained in Colombian endoscopists with those of endoscopists from countries with similar economic conditions and health systems (South America) and with those of endoscopists from a first-world country (Spain), and evaluating a possible relationship between said implications and the outcomes derived from the pandemic in this population.